Looking Right is Sometimes Right: Investigating the Capabilities of Decoder-only LLMs for Sequence Labeling

 The poor performance of LLMs on SL tasks can be traced back to the information encoded in the hidden states.
 Using the hidden state of the decoder's last token serves as a reliable feature for classifying the input sequence.
-However, for SL, the attempts to utilize each token's hidden state as a feature do not yield satisfying results.
-The causal mask, integral to endowing decoders with text generation capabilities, limits bidirectional information flow, preventing the model from ``looking right,'' i.e., attending to tokens in the sequence positioned to the right of the current token.
+However, the same tactic does not suffice for SL because the causal mask (CM), integral to endowing decoders with text generation capabilities, limits bidirectional information flow, preventing the model from ``looking right,'' i.e., attending to tokens in the sequence positioned to the right of the current token.
 For many SL tasks, the token's label depends on the succeeding tokens, and omitting this context often results in subpar performance.
-Recently, \citet{li2023label} found that completely removing the causal mask from the Llama2 model during fine-tuning substantially enhances SL performance on NER.
+Recently, \citet{li2023label} found that completely removing the CM from the Llama2 model during fine-tuning substantially enhances SL performance on NER.
 Others also experimented with the CM removal and enabling bidirectionality concurrently with our work \citep{behnamghader2024llm2vec,lee2024nv}.

-In this paper, we explore strategies to enhance the SL performance of ``open'' LLMs on IE tasks.
+In this paper, we explore techniques to enhance the SL performance of open LLMs on IE tasks.
 Building on insight from \citet{li2023label}, we hypothesize that removing the CM from all decoder layers may not be beneficial for all SL tasks.
-To confirm this, we experiment with layer-wise CM removal across LLM blocks can result in gains competitive with SOTA models, contrasting the approaches of removing or keeping the causal mask in all layers.
+To confirm this, we experiment with layer-wise CM removal across LLM blocks, observing gains competitive with SOTA models, in contrast to removing or keeping the CM in all layers.